How do you watch TV if you don’t pay for Sky? Here are the ways you can watch the same and new content elsewhere and save money.

 Then perhaps have a break where you focus on programmes you missed on iPlayer and then back to Netflix.
 Or any combination!

 How to watch without a Sky or Virgin box

 Most modern TVs are “smart TVs” and come with apps for many of these online services.
 But chances are it won’t have them all.

-So you’ll need to invest in a relatively cheap streaming stick which plus into an empty HDMI socket on your TV and connects wirelessly to the internet.
+So you’ll need to invest in a relatively cheap streaming stick like an Amazon Fire Stick or Roku which plugs into an empty HDMI socket on your TV and connects wirelessly to the internet.
 You’ll usually need a power supply too.